 Motcombe in Dorset overlaps with Gillingham Museum’s collecting area – items offered to the museum from this parish will be discussed with Gillingham Museum.

-The museum will also take into account the lack of space in the stores when considering offers to the collection.
+The museum has to take into account the lack of space in the stores when considering offers to the collection.

 A particular focus of future acquisitions will be photographic material including post-cards, old prints etc. of Shaftesbury and surrounding areas.